18Badenm/UCBerkleyHackathon/README.md

  "Hackathon Video")

-• Description: During the pandemic, we all concern about public health safety, but social justice is crucial and should not be forgotten.
-From the past up until now people in the United States have been treated unequally.
-With these two situations, this project prepares the data from Tweeter social media using hashtag and the location to trace where the demonstration occurs as well as the data from Kaggle website to check which location has high corona virus cases.
-You can make the application buy using these datasets
+• Description: During the COVID-19 pandemic, we are all concerned about public health and safety, but social justice is crucial and should not be forgotten.
+From the past up till now, people in the United States have been treated unequally.
+With these two situations in mind, this project prepares the data from the Twitter social media site using hashtags and user locations to trace where demonstrations occur as well as the data from the Kaggle website (primary source: The New York Times) to check which location has a high number of corona virus cases.
+You can make API requests and create data visualizations by using these datasets.

-•	Installation: No need to install, what you need to do is to apply for a developer account in Tweeter (https://developer.twitter.com/en/docs...)  if you want you can install a JupiterLab in your local computer but you can also run it online.  https://hub.gke.mybinder.org/user/jupyterlab-jupyterlab-demo-2d0hqm4r/lab
+•Installation: No need to install, what you need to do is to apply for a developer account in Twitter (https://developer.twitter.com/en/docs...).
+If you want, you can install JupyterLab in your local computer.
+Alternatively, you can run JupyterLab online.  https://hub.gke.mybinder.org/user/jupyterlab-jupyterlab-demo-2d0hqm4r/lab

-•	Usage: Importing all necessarily libraries
+•	Usage: Importing all necessary libraries

 ```ruby
 	import http.client